zksecurity/stwo-book/src/air-development/additional-examples/index.md

 ## Selectors

-A selector is a column of 0s and 1s that is used to selectively enable or disable a constraint.
+A selector is a column of 0s and 1s that selectively enables or disables a constraint.
 One example of a selector is the `IsFirst` column which has a value of 1 only on the first row.
 This can be used when constraints are defined over both the current and previous rows but we need to make an exception for the first row.

-For example, as seen in [Figure 1](#fig-selectors), when we want to track the cumulative sum of a column, i.e. $b_2 = a_1 + a_2$, the previous row of the first row will point to the last row, creating an incorrect constraint $a_1 = b_4 + b_1$.
+For example, as seen in [Figure 1](#fig-selectors), when we want to track the cumulative sum of a column, i.e. $b_2 = a_1 + a_2$, the previous row of the first row points to the last row, creating an incorrect constraint $a_1 = b_4 + b_1$.
 Thus, we need to disable the constraint for the first row and enable a separate constraint $a_1 = b_1$.
 This can be achieved by using a selector column that has a value of 1 on the first row and 0 on the other rows and multiplying the constraint by the selector column:

 $$
 (1 - \text{IsFirst(X)}) \cdot (A(\omega \cdot X) - B(X) - B(\omega \cdot X)) + \text{IsFirst(X)} \cdot (A(X) - B(X)) = 0